PSYC 661 Program Development, Implementation, and Evaluation

 Discussion: Class Introductions

-The student post a thread with answers to the several prompts provided and introduce himself/herself to the rest of the class.
+The student will post a thread with answers to the several prompts provided and introduce himself/herself to the rest of the class.
 Then, the student will post a reply to one of his/her classmates’ threads.
 The thread and replies must be in current APA format.
 There is no minimum word count and no citations are required.

 Evaluation Proposal: Selection Assignment